If you wish to discuss our SEND provision, please contact Mrs Hennessy, our Assistant Headteacher for Inclusion and

 How will both you and I know how my child is doing and how will you help me to support my child with their learning?

-Air Balloon Hill Primary encourage good contact levels with staff.
-Teachers are on hand twice a day to discuss concerns and longer appointments can be made if necessary.
-Where this is not possible, e.g. if a child attends breakfast or afterschool provision, a home school book or email arrangement can be set up to keep an open dialogue regarding progress.
-These things happen outside of our normal reporting arrangements, which happen three times a year.
+Air Balloon Hill Primary encourages good contact levels with staff.
+Teachers are on hand at the end of the day to discuss concerns and can be contacted through the main school email address.
+This happens outside of our normal reporting arrangements, which happen three times a year.

-If part of a child’s provision is a specific intervention such as Maths Counts or Fast Track Reading, then parents / carers are provided with information on what this will entail before starting and ways of supporting their children at home are fully explained.
+If part of a child’s provision is a specific intervention such as Maths Counts or Reading Inference, then parents / carers are provided with information on what this will entail before starting and ways of supporting their children at home are fully explained.

-The INCo is available to meet with parents / carers to provide updates and explore options regarding meeting children’s needs.
-Parents / carers can also book sessions with our Family Support Worker to look at ways of meeting additional needs at home.
+The Assistant Headteacher for Inclusion is available to meet with parents / carers to provide updates and explore options regarding meeting children’s needs.
+This may be over the phone of virtually.
+Parents / carers can also speak with our Family Support Worker to look at ways of meeting additional needs at home.

 What support will there be for my child’s overall wellbeing?